cusspvz/pol/POL-1.0.md

 COPYRIGHTER(S).
 - Predict for any further damages that may occur by the project and warn their OWNER(S) about it.
-- Fork and edit the project with intents of make it better and becoming former CONTRIBUTORS(S), but are not allowed to distribute by any form.
+- Fork and edit the project with intents of making it better and becoming former CONTRIBUTORS(S), but are not allowed to distribute by any form.

 USER(S) is/are NOT allowed to: